learn-co-curriculum/hs-cli-mystery/README.md

 	$ open cheatsheet.md
 	```

-2. Don't use a text editor to view any files except for these instructions, the cheetsheet, hints, or `spec/solution_spec.rb`.
+2. Don't use a text editor to view any files except for these instructions, the cheatsheet, hints, or `spec/solution_spec.rb`.

 3. Once you think you have the solution, open up `spec/solution_spec.rb` and make the test pass by replacing the `__` with your solution as a string.